Read more about Popular Culture

 How many times has the UK hosted Eurovision?

-On Saturday, 13th May 2023, the UK will host the Eurovision song contest finals for a record ninth time.
-In fact, even without the event in May, the UK has already hosted the final more times than any other country.
+On Saturday, 13th May 2023, the UK hosted the Eurovision song contest finals for a record ninth time in Liverpool, on behalf of Ukraine.
+Even discounting our most recent time hosting the contest, the UK has already hosted the final more times than any other country.

-Let’s take a quick look at the history of Eurovision in the UK, find out who won in the years it hosted and dig out some lesser-known facts as we go along.
+Let’s take a quick look at the history of Eurovision in the UK, find out who won in the years we hosted and dig out some lesser-known facts as we go along.

 29th March 1960